Pacific Archipelago Concepts

 From The Philippines.

 3rd Degree Black Belt in Arnis De Mano – from Grandmaster Ernesto Presas.
-Earned the title of Arnis Guro and 1st Dan Black in Manila, the Philippines in 1993
+Earned the title of Arnis Guro and 1st Dan Black in Manila, the Philippines in 1993.
+First generation with copious hours with the man himself.

-2nd Degree Black Belt in Modern Arnis – from Grandmaster and Professor Remy Presas
+2nd Degree Black Belt in Modern Arnis – from Grandmaster and Professor Remy Presas.
+First generation with copious hours with the man himself.

 7th Dan in Bujitsu Kempo from Soke R.J.
 Oak